 PM Modi’s eight years of misgovernance is a case study on how to ruin economies, says Rahul Gandhi

-The Congress leader also listed out problems, including the power crisis and high inflation, that India was facing under the BJP regime.
+The Congress leader also listed out problems that India was facing under the BJP regime, including the power crisis and high inflation.

 Congress leader Rahul Gandhi on Monday described the Narendra Modi-led Centre’s rule of eight years as misgovernance and said that it was a case study on how to destroy a country.

-Gandhi also blamed the prime minister for several other problems that the country was facing.
+Gandhi also blamed the prime minister for the problems of power shortages, unemployment, high inflation and farmers’ crisis in the country.

-“Power crisis, jobs crisis, farmer crisis, inflation crisis,” he tweeted.
-“PM Modi’s eight years of misgovernance is a case study on how to ruin what was once one of the world’s fastest growing economies.”
+“PM Modi’s eight years of misgovernance is a case study on how to ruin what was once one of the world’s fastest growing economies,” Gandhi tweeted.

 Retail inflation was at a 17-month high of 6.95% in March, data released by the government on April 12 had shown.
 The previous high was recorded at 7.61% in October 2020.

-His comment also came at a time when several states in the country are facing power outages amid a shortage of coal stocks in thermal plants.
+His comment also came at a time when several states are facing power outages because of shortage of coal stocks in thermal plants.

-While some states have blamed the Centre for the deficit, Union Power Minister RK Singh has said that electricity supply problems were not due to coal shortages but because of state governments’ pending dues with Coal India Limited.
+While some states have blamed the Centre for the deficit, Union Power Minister RK Singh has said that electricity supply problems were not due to coal shortages but because the state governments had not paid Coal India Limited for previous purchases.

-Earlier on April 28, Gandhi called out the central government for blaming the states for rising fuel prices as well.
+On April 28, Gandhi called criticised the central government for blaming the states for the high fuel prices.

 “Sixty-eight per cent of all fuel taxes are taken by the Centre,” Gandhi wrote on Twitter.
 “Yet, the PM abdicates responsibility.”

-Gandhi was responding to Modi’s call for chief ministers of seven non-Bharatiya Janata party ruled states to reduce value-added tax on fuel in the “the spirit of cooperative federalism and coordination”.
+Gandhi was responding to Modi’s call for chief ministers of seven non-Bharatiya Janata party ruled states to reduce value-added tax on fuel in “the spirit of cooperative federalism and coordination”.

-On April 27, he had said that “hate-in-India and Make-in-India can’t can’t coexist” after seven global brands stopped doing business in India.
+On April 27, after seven global brands stopped doing business in India, he had said that “hate-in-India and Make-in-India can’t can’t coexist” .

-The Congress leader had also urged Modi to focus on India’s “unemployment crisis”.
+The Congress leader had also urged Modi to focus on India’s unemployment crisis.

 According to data from the World Bank, only 41.33% of India’s working age population has a job.
 The figure is higher in Bangladesh (53.64%) and even Pakistan (47.73%).